 Many patients are awake during the procedure to insert a PICC line.
 Younger children may be given medicine to help them sleep or relax during the procedure.
 Patients who receive general anesthesia will be given NPO instructions for limiting food and drink before the procedure.
 It is very important to follow these guidelines.
 The actual placement of a PICC line usually takes about 15-30 minutes.
 The total time for the procedure can be 1-2 hours with anesthesia and recovery.

 It may take a few days to get used to the PICC line.
-Your arm may feel sore or stiff.
+Your child's arm may feel sore or stiff.
 There may be some bruising.